hydroffice/hyo2_soundspeed/docs/user_manual_how_to_use_1_operator_mode.rst

 .. index:: SIS, profile

-The *Retrieve data* in the *Editor* toolbar can also be used to retrieve the cast currently being used by *SIS* and use it to create a new profile.
+The *Input data* in the *Editor* toolbar can also be used to retrieve the cast currently being used by *SIS* and use it to create a new profile.

 This is only possible if the package is receiving data transmissions from *SIS*.